ben-haverly-cfa/bookworms-book-recommendation-system/README.md

-# bookworms-book-recommendation-system
-Transparent book recommendation system using TF-IDF, LDA, NMF, DuckDB, and Tableau

 # Bookworms Book Recommendation System

+Short description: Transparent book recommendation system using TF-IDF, LDA, NMF, DuckDB, and Tableau

 This repository contains my portfolio version of a book recommendation project focused on transparency, topic modeling, and interactive visualization.
 The goal of the project was to build a recommendation system that helps users understand why books are recommended while allowing them to explore recommendations based on ratings, themes, and text similarity.